oneapi-src/oneDNN/tests/benchdnn/doc/driver_graph.md

     by the graph driver automatically.
 By default, the option value is empty, meaning values are taken from the original graph.

     `TAG` means the memory layout of that tensor, represented by a string starting with `a`.
     The order may differ; a different order means a different memory layout that users may provide according to their own needs.
-Assume, for instance, a tensor with shape `[2,32,4]` & stride `[128,4,1]`.
-If users want to modify stride to `[1,2,64]`, `TAG` should be provided as `cba`, and the stride values will be calculated within the Benchdnn-graph.
+Assume, for instance, a tensor with shape `[1,32,4,4]` & stride `[512,16,4,1]`, the stride of which can be represented as a Tag `abcd`.
+If users want to modify stride to `[128,1,128,32]`, `TAG` should be provided as `acdb`, and the stride values will be calculated within the Benchdnn-graph.

     Below are several use options for `--in-shapes`:
     1. Modify shape only: `--in-shapes=ID:SHAPE[+ID:SHAPE...]`.
 Users can modify